Yuantian013/TDOM-AC/README.md

 python plot.py
 ```

-- You can switch different algorithms by commenting or changing the [alg_list],you can switch different env by commenting or changing the [env], and you can switch different information of the trainig results by commenting or changing the [content]
+- You can switch between different algorithms by commenting or changing the [alg_list], you can switch between different env by commenting out or changing the [env], and you can switch different information of the trainig results by commenting or changing the [content].

-### Visulization
+### Visualization
-- You can visulize your agent behavior and even mix different agents that trained by different algoirthms.
+- You can visualize your agent's behavior and even mix different agents that have been trained using different algoirthms.
 ![image](https://github.com/Yuantian013/TDOM-AC/blob/main/p7p.gif)：

 ```bash